coltongrainger/quamash/README.md

 ### Contributing

-One may edit a fork of the [wikidata repo](https://github.com/coltongrainger/quamash) on GitHub, and from there open a pull-request.
+One may fork the [markdown files on github](https://github.com/coltongrainger/quamash), edit, and from there open a pull-request.